 High Court sides with landlords over business rates ‘loophole’

-Empty property relief was first introduced in 2008, meaning that if a building is left unoccupied, landlords do not have to pay business rates for three months.
+Empty property relief was first introduced in 2008, meaning that if a building is left unoccupied, landlords do not have to pay business rates for three months (six months for factories and warehouses).
 Ever since this, landlords with properties for which they cannot find long-term tenants have been using short-term lease arrangements as a way to mitigate their annual business rates.

 Under these arrangements, the landlord will typically rent out properties on short-term leases, often on very favourable terms for the tenants, allowing the landlord or property agent to take advantage of empty property relief when the lease is up and the tenants leave.
 Done properly, this can be a sure-fire way to significantly reduce business rates liability.